 He draws upon past experience in research, design, development, management and marketing across various domains and disciplines.

-Cloud Developer Advocate, Microsoft
+Senior Cloud Advocate, AI/ML, Microsoft

 Amy is passionate about Data Science and Machine Learning and her roles at Microsoft have allowed her to work on many different areas of data science (visualisation, ML, big data, IoT) as well as working on projects with customers across the globe.

-Her role as a Developer Advocate helps developers to engage with Microsoft around Microsoft Azure and specifically the Azure AI services by providing content, learnings, and sample code.
+Her role as a Senior Developer Advocate helps developers to engage with Microsoft around Microsoft Azure and specifically the Azure AI services by providing content, learnings, and sample code.
 You will find her sharing her content and learnings online and at in-person events.